orbitalsqwib/tp/docs/DeveloperGuide.md

 * At least one patient is listed in the current view.

 **Guarantees**
-* Medical info is updated only when a valid person index and a valid medical info value are provided.
+* Medical information is updated only when a valid patient selection and a valid medical information value are provided.
 * Invalid inputs do not modify any patient data.

 **MSS**
 1. User requests to list patients.
 2. System shows a list of patients.
 (See [UC02](#use-case-uc02-view-all-patients))
-3. User enters the command `edit INDEX m/MEDICAL_INFO` to update a patient's medical information.
+3. User initiates an update to a patient's medical information, identifying the target patient and providing the new medical information.
-4. System validates the provided `INDEX` (must refer to an entry in the current list).
+4. System validates the patient selection.
-5. System validates `MEDICAL_INFO` (must contain at least one non‑whitespace character).
+5. System validates the medical information.
 6. System updates the patient's medical information.
-7. System shows a success message and the updated patient details.
+7. System confirms that the update was successful.

    Use case ends.

 **Extensions**
 * 2a.
 The list is empty.

     * 2a1.
-System informs the user that there are no patients available.
+System indicates that there are no patients available.

       Use case ends.

 * 3a.
-No medical info value provided (e.g., `edit INDEX` or `edit INDEX m/`).
+No medical information is provided.

     * 3a1.
-System shows an error: "Medical info must not be empty.".
+System indicates that medical information is required.

       Use case ends.

 * 4a.
-The given index is invalid (not a number, less than 1, or out of range).
+The patient selection is invalid.

     * 4a1.
-System shows an error message: "The person index provided is invalid."
+System indicates that the selection is invalid. (not a number, less than 1, or out of range).

       Use case resumes at step 2.

 * 5a.
-Invalid medical info value (whitespace only).
+The medical information does not satisfy validation rules (e.g., only whitespace).

     * 5a1.
-System shows an error: "Medical info must not be empty."

-      Use case ends.

-* 5b.
-Duplicate single-valued prefixes provided (e.g., `m/Asthma m/Diabetes`).

-    * 5b1.
-System shows an error indicating duplicate prefixes.
+System indicates the validation error.

       Use case ends.